tomasmark79/MarkWareVCMake/README.md

 ## Overview

-MarkWareVCMake is a comprehensive, modern C/C++ project template designed for cross-platform development in Visual Studio Code.
+MarkWare VCMake is a comprehensive, modern C/C++ project template designed for cross-platform development in Visual Studio Code.
 The template provides a robust foundation for both standalone executables and libraries, incorporating industry best practices and modern build tools.

 ### Key Features